 When elementary students are starting to read, they sound out the word they're reading.
 But this technique doesn't always work for silent letters, double consonants or homophone pairs.
 Review a few lists of commonly misspelled words with your elementary school students to ease some of these issues.

 Most Commonly Misspelled Words in Elementary School

-Review and download the printable PDF document below for the full list of commonly misspelled words.
+Review and download the printable list of commonly misspelled words.
 It's a great reference resource to keep on hand in the classroom.

-- Use flashcards.
-Even older learners can benefit from the usage of flashcards.
-Sometimes just seeing the word before them is enough to help them remember it.
+- Even older learners can benefit from the usage of flashcards.

-- Encourage the use of tools like spell check on the computer.
-Spell check should not become the ultimate source for students, because it does have errors in it.
-However, it allows students to see the word in front of them.
+- Encourage the occasional use of spell check on the computer.
+Spell check should not become the ultimate source for students, but it allows students to see the word in front of them.

 - Be sensitive to learning disabilities.
-Spelling words correctly is going to be much move difficult for someone who is dyslexic than for someone who does not have any learning disabilities.
+Spelling words correctly is going to be much more difficult for someone who has difficulty with reading or processing.

 - Encourage students to edit their own work.
 If they learn to pick up on their own errors, they will be more likely to correct them.

 Many problematic words don't make a lot of sense because they don't follow conventional rules about how words should be spelled.
 The more students work on the words that give them trouble, the faster they can overcome these challenges.
 For more spelling practice, use a few tips to improve spelling in the classroom.